marcusgumbs/networkfilesandpermissions/README.md

 </p>
 <p>
 From the domain controller (VM) I created a specific security group called Accountants and gave them read/write access to the accountant folder.
-This access is only for those within the security group and I'll verify that no other group or user is allowed access to the folder.
+This access is only for those within the security group and it'll be  verified that no other group or user is allowed access to the folder.
 </p>
 <br />